hrbird/100-days-of-code/log.md

 -----

-## 11. Pong Game Project
+## 11. Pong Game and Turtle Crossing Game Projects
 ### Day 11: January 22, 2023

 **Today's Progress**:
-- "100 Days of Python" Udemy class: completed days 22-.
+- "100 Days of Python" Udemy class: completed days 22-24.
--

-**Programs**:
-- **x.py**: X.<br />
+- Gained more experience with using the Turtle library to make games by creating Pong and a Turtle Crossing game in Python.

 **Pong Game Project**: The classic game of Pong, in two players control paddles to hit a ball back and forth across the screen.
-When the ball hits a paddle, it bounces in the opposite direction and its speed increases.
-If the ball hits the top or bottom edge, it bounces.
-If a player misses the ball and it goes off the left or right edge, their score increases by 1 and the ball returns to the center of the screen.
-Whoever has the lowest score wins.
 - **main.py**: Main program.
 Creates the custom objects and handles event listeners for the user pressing the keys.
 The left paddle is controlled by the W/S keys, and the right paddle is controlled by the up/down arrow keys.
 The main function also runs the main game loop and detects collision between the ball and the paddles or the edges of the screen.
 - **paddle.py**: Paddle class to handle the paddles on either side of the screen.
 - **ball.py**: Ball class to handle the ball that moves across the screen.